 Shawn Landres PhD, Senior Fellow & Director of Research

-Guila Benchimol MA, Senior Advisor
+Guila Benchimol PhD, Senior Advisor

-Guila Benchimol is a PhD candidate in Sociological Criminology at the University of Guelph and she holds an M.A. in Criminology and Criminal Justice Policy.
+Guila Benchimol has her doctorate in Sociological Criminology from the University of Guelph and she holds an M.A. in Criminology and Criminal Justice Policy.
 Her research and advocacy focus on sexual violence, with a special interest in violence in religious communities.
 Guila currently consults for and addresses Jewish organizations and communities regarding abuse prevention and intervention and has trained Jewish professionals and rabbinical students across the denominations on child sexual abuse and sexual victimization.
 She is also a research assistant at the Centre for the Study of Social and Legal Responses to Violence where she has worked on projects related to homicide and domestic violence.
 Guila brings over 10 years of experience as a Jewish educator to her consulting work on safety and protection policies and to her interfaith work addressing some of the common social issues surrounding sexual violence.
 She was previously the Managing Director of National Conference for Synagogue Youth (NCSY) Canada, the founder and director of an international NCSY overnight wilderness summer program for high school girls, and the Director of Judaic Studies at Tiferes Bais Yaakov where she also taught Tanach to grades 9 through 12.
 She is a proud alumna of the Wexner Graduate Fellowship program.
 You can read articles Guila has written in Huffington Post Canada, The Canadian Jewish News, The Forward, The Jewish Week, AltMuslimah and more.